SimonAndreasen/PCSS_Miniproject_snyd_server/README.txt

 This repository contians the server applications for the PCSS mini project.
 (For the client side please go here; https://github.com/danmazan/PCSS_Miniproject_snyd_client) In this repositiry, one can find all things related to it.
 Sch as the source code.
 Additional info about scrum and a class diagram can be found underneath the "Wiki".

-To run the application; Open it up in ones preffered IDE, locate the "Server.java" build and run the application.
-Look in the consoel for relevant info during the game.
+To run the application; First download the server as zip from Github.
+Unzip it in ones desired location.
+Next download Intellij (https://www.jetbrains.com/idea/nextversion/), Click open project, locate the directionary for where you placed your unzipped folder. locate the "Server.java" build and run the application and the server will start automatically.
+Look in the console for relevant info during the game.